internetarchive/iari/README.md

 Mark Graham, head of The
 [Wayback Machine](https://www.wikidata.org/wiki/Q648266) department of the [Internet Archive](https://www.wikidata.org/wiki/Q461).

+The 200 million references are together with the article text in the Wikipedias one of the most valuable collections of knowledge ever made by humans, see [size comparison](https://en.wikipedia.org/wiki/Wikipedia:Size_comparisons).

-A Wikibase with millions of references and edges between them and the Wikipedia article(s) they are used on is useful for both Wikimedians and researchers who wish to understand which websites are linked to which pages and used as references.
+A Wikibase with millions of references and edges between them and the Wikipedia article(s) they are used on is useful for both Wikimedians, digital librarians and researchers who wish to understand which websites are linked to which pages and used as references.

-This is part of a wider initiative help raise the quality of sources in Wikipedia to enable everyone in the world to make decisions based on trustworthy information that is sourced by trustworthy sources.
+This is part of a wider initiative help raise the quality of references in Wikipedia to enable everyone in the world to make decisions based on trustworthy knowledge that is derived from trustworthy sources.

 # What is Wikibase?